longhorn/website/content/docs/1.1.0/references/settings.md

 - `never`: The default Kubernetes behavior of never deleting volume attachments on terminating pods.
 Longhorn will not recover the Volume Attachment from a failed node.
 - `immediate`: Longhorn will recover the Volume Attachment from the failed node as soon as there are pending replacement pods available.

-#### Pod Deletion Policy When Node Downs
+#### Pod Deletion Policy When Node is Down
 > Default: `do-nothing`

-Defines the Longhorn action when a Volume is stuck with a StatefulSet/Deployment Pod on a down node.
+Defines the Longhorn action when a Volume is stuck with a StatefulSet/Deployment Pod on a node that is down.

-- `do-nothing` is the default Kubernetes behavior of never force delete StatefulSet/Deployment terminating pods.
+- `do-nothing` is the default Kubernetes behavior of never force deleting StatefulSet/Deployment terminating pods.
+Since the pod on the node that is down isn't removed, Longhorn volumes are stuck on nodes that are down.
-- `delete-statefulset-pod` Longhorn will force delete StatefulSet terminating pods on down node to release Longhorn volumes so that Kubernetes can spin up replacement pods.
+- `delete-statefulset-pod` Longhorn will force delete StatefulSet terminating pods on nodes that are down to release Longhorn volumes so that Kubernetes can spin up replacement pods.
-- `delete-deployment-pod` Longhorn will force delete Deployment terminating pods on down node to release Longhorn volumes so that Kubernetes can spin up replacement pods.
+- `delete-deployment-pod` Longhorn will force delete Deployment terminating pods on nodes that are down to release Longhorn volumes so that Kubernetes can spin up replacement pods.
-- `delete-both-statefulset-and-deployment-pod` Longhorn will force delete StatefulSet/Deployment terminating pods on down node to release Longhorn volumes so that Kubernetes can spin up replacement pods.
+- `delete-both-statefulset-and-deployment-pod` Longhorn will force delete StatefulSet/Deployment terminating pods on nodes that are down to release Longhorn volumes so that Kubernetes can spin up replacement pods.

 #### Custom mkfs.ext4 parameters